zverok/spylls/docs/index.rst

 Spellchecking is a notoriously hard task that looks easy.
 The MVP everybody starts from is "just look if the word in the known list, and if it is not, calculate Levenstein distance to know what's the most similar one and suggest it", but things get complicated very quickly once you start working with real texts, and languages other than English.

-There are some modern approaches to spell and grammar checking, which are based on machine learning, can recognize context, and do a lot of other interesting stuff.
+There are some modern approaches to spell and grammar checking, that are based on machine learning, can recognize context, and do a lot of other interesting stuff.
 But "classic", dictionary-based spellcheckers are still the most widespread solution, with **Hunspell** being the most widespread of all.
 It is embedded into Chrome, Firefox, OpenOffice, Adobe's products, Linux, and macOS distributions; there are Hunspell-compatible dictionaries for most of the human languages.

 At the same time, Hunspell is a long-living, complicated, almost undocumented piece of software, and it was our feeling that the significant part of human knowledge is somehow "locked" in a form of a large C++ project.
 That's how **Spylls** was born: as an attempt to "unlock" it, via well-structured and well-documented implementation in a high-level language.